adithya-s-sekhar/the-termux-project/README.md

+My first repo, using this to learn git.

+# This isn't meant to be used by anyone just sharing here.
+I take no responsibilities.
+Feel free to judge and criticize, I'm learning after all.

 This is the setup script for configuring termux and some scripts made for my usage.
-Also my first repo, using this to learn git.

-Feel free to judge and criticize, I'm learning after all.

-#Installation
+# Installation

 1. Install termux from Play Store/F-Droid
-2. Grant storage permission to the app by typing termux-setup-storage
+2. Grant storage permission to the app by typing 'termux-setup-storage'
-3. Install git by pkg install git
+3. Install git by 'pkg install git'
-4. Clone this repo with git clone https://github.com/adithya-s-sekhar/termuxforadithya
+4. Clone this repo with 'git clone https://github.com/adithya-s-sekhar/termuxforadithya'
-5. CD into repo directory with cd termuxforadithya
+5. CD into repo directory with 'cd termuxforadithya'
-6. Type sh install.sh to begin installation
+6. Type 'sh install.sh' to begin installation
  After installation, restart termux.

-#Dependancies (installed automatically)
+# Dependancies (installed automatically)

 1. python3
 2. ffmpeg